gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

 | cntyprec | unique precinct identifier | concatenation of county name and precinct id | object | N/A | N/A | N/A | N/A |

 #### 07_Lab07_PartisanGerrymandering.pdf
-- `Abstract`: Solution summary statistics for the original lab: minimum, mean, maximum compactness scores and percentage Republicam votes in 2016 and 2019
+- `Abstract`: Solution summary statistics for the original lab: minimum, mean, maximum compactness scores and percentage Republican votes in 2016 and 2019
 - `Spatial Coverage`: North Carolina, USA
 - `Spatial Resolution`: U.S. Congressional Districts
 - `Spatial Reference System`: N/A